POLICY INFORMATION

 The Equal Access Rule ensures that the U.S. Department of Housing and Urban Development (HUD)’s housing programs are open to all eligible individuals and families, regardless of family composition, sexual orientation, gender identity, or marital status.

-However, recent actions at the federal level threaten these vital protections.
+On April 28, HUD released a proposal to severely weaken the EAR and decimate the existing provisions protecting gender expansive communities’ equal access to critical housing and homelessness resources.
 The Alliance encourages partners to learn more about the importance of the Equal Access Rule as we collectively mobilize to defend it.

 Background